mahjongg2/TZXDuino-Pico/README.md

 when ordering PCB's you can enter that it is 37.1mm wide, and 47.2mm high, and is a 2 layer board. as for component ordering the only specific part is the DM3D-SF push/pull micro SD-card connector, Farnell part # 1764377.
 The buttons are standard 6x6mm buttons type MCDTS6-2N farnell code "9471707", or mouser code "179-TS026650BK160SCR" or reichelt code "taster 9302"
 The same buttons as used in the ZX81+38 keyboard, although it is perhaps preferable to buy a type with a shorter stem lenght.

+This is revision 1,2 It has a 180 degrees rotated card holder, as the card needed to be sticked in from the side with the solderpads, and with the first revision that side was on the side of the resistors, so you could not insert the sd-card!
+Also I changed all the (1206 size) resistors to the more common 0805 size so from jan 10, 2023 the files here are for revision 1,2